 9 Beautiful Botanical Gardens in Kansas!

 If you want to travel down the path of botanical bliss, head to Kansas where there are several arboretums and botanical gardens filled with eye-catching plants, trees, and flowers.
-Here, we'll take a look at the 9 best botanical gardens and arboretums in Kansas.
+Take a look at the 9 best botanical gardens and arboretums in Kansas.

 Opened in 1991, this arboretum and botanical garden is a sight to behold.
 Boasting more than 500 varieties of flowers, trees, and shrubs, the gardens are a stunning sight all year, with something in bloom every season.
 A fountain, water garden, and gazebo add to the beauty of this tranquil spot.